christinali1017/Algorithm/README.md

 Based on the following two ideas:

-1) if car can not reach from A to B, then car not start from A + 1, A + 2....B - 1 to B
+1) if car can not reach from A to B, then can not start from A + 1, A + 2....B - 1 to B

 2) if sum (gas[i] - cost[i]) >= 0, then there must have a solution.